Billwilke42/movierater/README.md

 8. Open a new terminal window.

-9. Clone down this repository and cd into project folder.
+9. Clone down this FE repository and cd into project folder.

+10. In your browser, go to https://rapidapi.com/rapidapi/api/Movie%20Database%20(IMDB%20Alternative), subscribe and add your given API key to a .env file in the Front End project folder.

 10. In your terminal run: